-As a woman composer Laura is an avid supporter of the Adkins Chiti Foundation, Donne in Musica (Women in Music), Associate composer of the Canadian Music Centre, member of the Association of Canadian Women Composers, Canadian League of Composers and International Women's Brass Conference promoting and encouraging composers and musicians to ensure equality prevails for women and men alike.
+She is an avid supporter of the Adkins Chiti Foundation, Donne in Musica (Women in Music), Associate composer of the Canadian Music Centre, Canadian League of Composers, SOCAN and International Women's Brass Conference promoting and encouraging composers and musicians to ensure equality prevails for women and men alike.

 Laura believes we are all born with a gift and driven by her passion she derives great joy sharing her knowledge and talent.
 Inspired by historical events, people, landscape, mythology and literature it is the emotional melodic expression that resonates throughout her works.